What Is Trainer+

 For your Active clients you have full access to all of their workout details and making ongoing edits to their program, so the last workout date is the best indicator of proper follow up.

-Your Potential clients represent people that you may have assessed and even given a program to, but were not ready to commit to oversight from you yet.
+Your View-Only clients represent people that you may have assessed and even given a program to, but were not ready to commit to oversight from you yet.
 Check out this list to see who may be due for a follow up or even who has fallen off since you last assessed or checked in with them.

-Your Archived clients are another list of potential clients who have stopped working with you for whatever reason.
+Your Archived clients are another list of view-only clients who have stopped working with you for whatever reason.
 You can check this list to see whether there is someone worth checking in with and when they try to sign in to the app, they will be prompted to reach out to you.

 Comparing Past Workout Results